Information on Jameson Road Landfill Site, Fleetwood, Lancashire

 The results show levels of Hydrogen Sulphide above normal background levels that are above the level of detection to the human nose but are low.
 They are also transient.

-The highest result recorded to date from the portable Hydrogen Sulphide monitoring was 0.012 ppm on 12 May 2024 on Jameson Road.
+The highest result recorded to date from the portable Hydrogen Sulphide monitoring was 0.015 ppm on 2 August 2024 at 01:20 - 03:00 hours at the Nature Reserve.
 The majority of results obtained have been between 0.003ppm and 0.004ppm.
-These results have been shared with multi agency partners including the UK Health and Security Agency (UK HSA) who have provided guidance from a health perspective.
+These results have been shared with multi agency partners including the UK Health and Security Agency (UKHSA) who have provided guidance from a health perspective.

 We are advised that the results do not change the health advice previously given.
-The current health advice from the HSA can be found below.
+The current health advice from the UKHSA can be found below.

 Odour at Night